SBDWolf/MinaTheHollowerPracticeMod/README.md

 There is also an `EnableLogging` option, which will control whether some logs are written to `mod.log` or not.
 This is for debug purposes, so feel free to leave that on false for general use.

+## Download
+You can download this mod from the **[Releases Page](https://github.com/SBDWolf/MinaTheHollowerPracticeMod/releases)**.

 ## Installation
 - On Steam, switch to the game's experimental-modding branch (right click on Mina the Hollower in your library, select Properties, then Game Versions & Beta)
 - Still under the game's properties, switch to the General tab, then add `-mod -mod-allow-code` to the Launch Options.
-- Download the Practice Mod here for your Operating System, and extract it to your mods folder.
-On Windows, this is in `%AppData%\Yacht Club Games\Mina the Hollower\mods`.
-On Linux, this is in `./.local/share/Yacht Club Games\Mina the Hollower\mods`.
-In both cases, you should create the `mods` folder if it doesn't exist.
+- Download the Practice Mod [here](https://github.com/SBDWolf/MinaTheHollowerPracticeMod/releases) for your Operating System if you haven't already, and extract it to your mods folder.
+  - On Windows, this is in `%AppData%\Yacht Club Games\Mina the Hollower\mods`.
+  - On Linux, this is in `./.local/share/Yacht Club Games\Mina the Hollower\mods`.
+  - In both cases, you should create the `mods` folder if it doesn't exist.
     - At the end of this, you should have a `mods` folder at save level of `saveData.yc`, and inside that `mods` folder, you should have a `PracticeMod` folder containing all the relevant files.
 - Launch the game.
 The mod should hopefully be running!
 - The first boot will generate the aforementioned `PracticeMod.cfg`.
 You can edit that file to change your keybinds.

 ## Building
 If you're a regular user looking to simply acquire the practice mod to use it for youself, you do not need to do this!
-Head on over to the releases page and download from there.
+Head on over to the [releases page](https://github.com/SBDWolf/MinaTheHollowerPracticeMod/releases) and download from there.
 This section is just for those looking to develop themselves, or who want to build directly form the source code for other reasons.

-There's probably a few different ways of building this, but what i do is:
+There's probably a few different ways of building this, but what I do is:
 ### Windows
 Open `CMakeLists.txt` with Visual Studio (you might need to udpate Visual Studio to a newer version in order to be able to open this file), then build (either from the Build dropdown > Build {Project Name}, or by hitting Ctrl+B).
 You can select the build profile to be `Release|x64` towards the middle-top.